Riley Warland

-Riley Charles Warland (born 4 July 2002) is an Australian professional footballer who plays as a centre-back.
+Riley Charles Warland (born 4 July 2002) is an Australian professional soccer player who plays as a centre-back for Stirling Macedonia.

 Club career

 Warland joined the youth academy of Perth Glory as a ten-year-old.
 In August 2018, he left Australia to join English side Fulham on a three-year contract.
 After a year with Fulham, in which he made nine appearances in U18 Premier League, he returned to Perth Glory in October 2019.
 He made his senior debut in July 2020 playing for Perth Glory NPL in National Premier Leagues Western Australia On 20 January 2021, he made his professional debut, coming on as a second-half substitute in a 5–3 victory over Adelaide United.
 On 6 July 2021, Warland agreed a two-year deal with Newcastle Jets.

 International career

 Warland has represented Australia at under-15 level, having been part of the squad who finished third in the 2017 AFF U-15 Championship.
 He scored during a 8–0 group stage victory over Singapore.